tones/gallery/README.md

   ## Ruminations

   * It's a fun refresher to write client-side javascript with no framework or third-party libraries!
   * It might be a little controversial to use global variables (or `window` properties).
-It would make these functions hard to write tests for, and it muddies the separation of responsibilities between the Gallery and API concerns.
+It would make these functions tricky to write tests for, and it muddies the separation of responsibilities between the Gallery and API concerns.
 A more scalable and proper method would have been to pass a state object between the functions instead.
-But, seeing as we're building a small app with no proscriptive framework, I decided globals were a reasonable shortcut.
+But, seeing as we're building a small app with a short lifespan and no proscriptive framework, I decided globals were a reasonable shortcut.

 ## Scope and Assumptions